psf/pyperf/doc/cli.rst

     $ python3 -m pyperf compare_to py36.json py38.json
     Mean +- std dev: [py36] 4.70 us +- 0.18 us -> [py38] 4.22 us +- 0.08 us: 1.11x faster (-10%)

-On this example, py36 is the reference: py38 is faster than py36.
+On this example, py36 is the reference: py38 is faster than py36 (4.22 us is less than 4.70 us).

 Example 2 comparing two suites (Python 3.7 and Python 3.8) to a reference suite (Python 3.6)::